dd9jn/rfc4880bis/crypto-refresh.md

 Note that no chunks are used and that there is only one authentication tag.
 The Packet Tag in new format encoding (bits 7 and 6 set, bits 5-0 carry the packet tag), the packet version number, the cipher algorithm octet, and the AEAD algorithm octet are given as additional data.
 For example, the additional data used with EAX and AES-128 consists of the octets 0xC3, 0x05, 0x07, and 0x01.

+### No v5 SKESK with SEIPD {#no-v5-skesk-seipd}

+Note that unlike the AEAD Encrypted Data Packet (AED, see {{aead}}), the Symmetrically Encrypted Integrity Protected Data Packet (SEIPD, see {{seipd}}) does not internally indicate what cipher algorithm to use to decrypt it.
+Since the v5 SKESK packet's encrypted payload only indicates the key used, not the choice of cipher algorithm used for the subsequent encrypted data, a v5 SKESK packet can only provide a session key for an AED packet, and MUST NOT be used to provide a session key for a SEIPD Packet.

 ## One-Pass Signature Packets (Tag 4)